 Other drawbacks of the vehicle included the low position of the drivers body (at bumper height in the event of a collision with another vehicle), poor visibility in traffic, an ineffective horn, poor lights, dazzle from vehicle headlights, a large turning circle, and problems with the gearbox moulding.
 An additional hazard arose from incessant breathing of exhaust fumes, which were just about at face level!

-The basic failure here was incorrect assessment of the market for the type of vehicle, which did not lend itself to innovative realisation, at least when based on existing battery technology.
+The basic failure here was incorrect assessment of the market for the type of vehicle, which did not lend itself to innovative realisation given the existing battery technology.